-We exceed the current requirement that at least one third of our Board Directors are women.
+We meet the current requirement that at least one third of our Board Directors are women.
 We are also committed to equal representation of men and women on our Board by the end of the 2022-2023 financial year.
-A named Member of the Board is our Equality and Diversity Champion which is set out on our website along with a description of the role and its responsibilities.
+A named Member of the Board is our Diversity Champion which is set out on our website.

 Coast to Capital is committed to diversity on all its Committees and when recruiting to these and the Board, we look to ensure diverse representation which is reflective of the local population as a key requirement of filling vacant posts.
 Diversity considerations are an integral part of our Board and Committee recruitment processes, from advertisement to interview and subsequent appointment.
-Our Committees will be reviewed annually to ensure they are reflective of the local population with guidance from our Equality and Diversity Champion.
+Our Committees will be reviewed annually to ensure they are reflective of the local population with guidance from our Diversity Champion.

 A report on diversity will be provided in the Chief Executive Report at every Board meeting.
 This will include a progress update and recommendations about how improvements can be made.
-Our Board and Committee papers consider diversity implications across all our projects and programmes.

-Ensuring diversity in our engagement with local communities and businesses is a key part of our engagement plans in relation to our strategy development.
+Our Board papers consider diversity implications across all our projects and programmes.
+Ensuring diversity in our engagement with local communities and businesses is a key part of our engagement plans in relation to our Local Industrial Strategy.
 Our approach to engagement will be kept under review and reported to the Board.

-We publish an Equality, Diversity and Inclusion policy which can be found on our website and includes more detail on how we operate in line with the commitments above.
+We publish an Equality and Diversity policy which can be found on our website and includes more detail on how we operate in line with the commitments above.